abroroo/til/React Query/React Query use, and its methods.md

     );
    };
    ```
+-  `refetch` (optional):  fetches fresh data from the API and updates the query's cache.

 - ` useQuery('todos', .. ` todos in here is a Query key, you need to come up with unique key for the data ur fetching, so that React Query can label it for future mutations or caching.

 - __Cache Time__ (optional): You can specify how long query data should remain in the cache.

 - __Stale Time__ (optional): You can define a time threshold after which query data becomes stale and requires refetching.